vartikadhochak/leetcode-solutions/README.md

 b.Perform the operation.
 c.Push the result back onto the stack.
 3. After the loop, the result is the only number left in the stack.
 Return it.

+---------------------------------------------------------Day-21-----------------------------------------------------------

+                                PROBLEM 1:Pascals-Triangle-ii

+Given an integer rowIndex, return the rowIndexth (0-indexed) row of the Pascal's triangle.
+In Pascal's triangle, each number is the sum of the two numbers directly above it as shown:

+Example 1:
+Input: rowIndex = 3
+Output: [1,3,3,1]

+Example 2:
+Input: rowIndex = 0
+Output: [1]

+Constraints:
+0 <= rowIndex <= 33

+EXPLANATION:
+To get the rowIndex-th row:
+Start with [1].
+Use the formula: res[i] = res[i] * (rowIndex - i + 1) / i to compute the next elements iteratively.

+                                    PROBLEM 2:Valid-Parenthesis-String

+Given a string s containing only three types of characters: '(', ')' and '*', return true if s is valid.
+The following rules define a valid string:
+Any left parenthesis '(' must have a corresponding right parenthesis ')'.
+Any right parenthesis ')' must have a corresponding left parenthesis '('.
+Left parenthesis '(' must go before the corresponding right parenthesis ')'.
+'*' could be treated as a single right parenthesis ')' or a single left parenthesis '(' or an empty string "".

+Example 1:
+Input: s = "()"
+Output: true

+Example 2:
+Input: s = "(*)"
+Output: true

+Constraints:
+1 <= s.length <= 100
+s[i] is '(', ')' or '*'.

+EXPLANATION:
+Use two counters:
+low = min open parentheses possible. high = max open parentheses possible.

+For each character:
+( → both low and high increase.
+) → both low and high decrease.
+* → low--, high++ (i.e., can act as ), (, or nothing).
+If high < 0 at any point → invalid.
+If low < 0 → reset to 0 (because * can be nothing).